 — Deathly Price – Rebuild of the Eva Chronicler (@Deathly_Price) October 1, 2021

 It is perhaps the prime choice for a great balance of normal functionality & ergonomics.
 It is also equipped with many features for making hours of typing super comfortable and stress-free even for those with severe arthritis.

-Unlike other ergonomic keyboards, Microsoft crafted the keyboard with different ergonomics such as the padded palm rest is kind of flat but sloppy, making the wrists positioning even way flatter.
+Unlike other ergonomic keyboards, Microsoft crafted the keyboard with different ergonomics such as the padded palm rest.
+It is kind of flat, making the wrist positioning even flatter.

-What we like is the wavy layout of keys that makes reaching out to keys pretty easier while the palm lift plays an important role by maintaining the relaxed angle of wrists and makes approaching to keys easier.
+What we like is the wavy layout of keys that makes reaching out to keys much easier while the palm lift plays an important role by maintaining the relaxed angle of wrists and making approaching the keys easier.

 This ergonomic keyboard offer wire connectivity so if you are a big fan of the wireless keyboard so don’t consider it an option.

-This keyboard, Microsoft Natural Ergonomic Keyboard 4000, is one of my favourite ones, and I make sure to buy a second-hand one whenever I spot this sold reasonably priced.— Mark Watabe (@WatabeMark) August 3, 2022
+This keyboard, Microsoft Natural Ergonomic Keyboard 4000, is one of my favourite ones, and I make sure to buy a second-hand one whenever I spot this at a reasonable price.

 Some are for stock parts, and some are in use. pic.twitter.com/BEvBReLrPG